Force over Distance: Chapter 15

 Loop 8, 6 minutes:

-“Okay people,” Greer shouted, forcing a round into the chamber of his weapon, “this is a time loop.
-We're trying to fix it, but we've only got eleven minutes before the loop resets.
+“Okay people.”
+Greer chambered a round.
+“This is a time loop.
+We're tryin’ to fix it, but we've only got eleven minutes before the loop resets.
 So, in order to increase efficiency, we’re gonna set some rules.
 Rule one: no one moves.
-Rule two: no one talks to Rush.
+Rule two: no one talks to Rush.”

 “Time loop?”
 Eli asked.
 “You made that up.”